posit-dev/rsconnect-python/README.md

 rsconnect deploy --app-id 123456 my-notebook.ipynb
 ```

-You must be the owner of the target deployment, or a collaborator permission to change the content.
+You must be the owner of the target deployment, or a collaborator with permission to change the content.
 The type of content (static notebook, or notebook with source code) must match the existing deployment.

 ## Configuration Files